JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

    ![Create Compose Multiplatform project](create-compose-multiplatform-project.png){width=800}

+The first import takes a couple of minutes.
+After it is done, make sure that preflight checks are all green (**View | Tool Windows | Projects Environment Preflight Checks**).

 ## Examine the project structure

 If you pick all client targets, you'll see the following directories in the **Project** view: